 Hamza Hameed is a Pakistani lawyer and Senior Practice Manager for Space & Connectivity at Access Partnership in Singapore.
 He is a ITU Secretary-General’s Youth Advisory Board member and was Chair of the Space Generation Advisory Council (SGAC) from 2022-2024.
 He supports governments and the private sector with policy, regulatory, and compliance-related matters in the space, satellite, and telecommunications industries.
 Before this, Hamza was part of the Secretariat of UNIDROIT in Rome.
 He led the effort towards establishing an international system of secured transactions law for the space sector under the Space Protocol of the Cape Town Convention and advising governments on blockchain and crypto law issues.
 Hamza holds an LLM from the International Institute for Air and Space Law at Leiden University.
 He teaches spacecraft financing at various universities and is a member of the International Institute for Space Law (IISL).

-Mohamed A.M.
-Ismail, PhD (Cairo); FCIArb (London) is the vice president of the Conseil d’État and judge at the Supreme Administrative Court, Egypt.
-He is an arbitrator in international commercial disputes.
-He is a regionally and internationally renowned specialist in international contract law, international commercial contracts, state contracts, international investment arbitration, administrative law, public procurement and public-private partnerships, specifically concerning MENA jurisdictions.
-Dr Ismail is affiliated with several global legal bodies/organizations.
-He is a Member of the Comité Française De L’Arbitrage (Paris) and a member of the ‘Public Contracts in Legal Globalization’ as a global research network at Sciences Po University, Paris.
+Dr Ismail is affiliated with several global legal bodies/organisations.
+He is a Member of the Comité Française De L’Arbitrage (Paris) and a member of the ‘Public Contracts in Legal Globalization‘ as a global research network at Sciences Po University, Paris.
 He has been appointed as an expert to the Working Group of the ICC and UNIDROIT on International Investment Contracts.
 Dr Ismail was a visiting research fellow at Max Planck Institute for Comparative and International Private Law, Hamburg.
+Dr. Ismail, among very few Arab scholars, published extensively in the international sphere with many leading publishers.

 With 20 years of experience as attorney-at-law and legal counsel, Michele Ius is a Group Head of Contracts in Danieli & C SpA, one of the leaders in steel plant making, working alongside the executive team worldwide.
 Michele is responsible for negotiating, drafting, and managing national and international contracts, contractual risk management, and trade finance, and working with other financing project managers reporting to him.
 After the law degree (Cattolica, Milan), the political science bachelor (Università degli Studi di Siena) and the postgraduate course for International Business Lawyers (LUISS Guido Carli University, Rome), he delved into issues related to international trade.
 Michele regularly lectures at universities and postgraduate courses.
 He was a member of the INCOTERMS 2020® revision group and is now a member of several committees in ICC Italy and an ICC Italy Delegate in the ICC Global Customs Commission and Arbitration Commission.